supimon/webpackfromscratch/README.md

 ## Boilerplate for HTML development in AUKI

+### Cloning and Setting up the project

+- Clone the repository and run "npm install"

 ### Adding a new page

 - New pages are to be created within the pages directory inside the src directory.